 Online research is very different from asking real people for information.
 Keep that in mind and try to gather as much information from real sources (not just internet websites) as possible.

-Control Tip #2: How much time you spend preparing and practicing
+Focus on What You Can Control in a Negotiation Tip #2: How much time you spend preparing and practicing

 Now that you know what you’re going to ask for because you’ve done some serious research, have you practiced?
 Not just in your head, but out loud.
 I’m serious.
 It makes a difference to hear the words come out of your mouth.
 Practice in the mirror and out loud.
 The next step up is to practice on your cat.
 After that a real human being.
 And then get feedback.
 Role-play with them if they’re willing.
 Another good idea is to record yourself then watch the replay.
 Where do you sound confident?
 Where could you improve your argument?